Tooth extraction aftercare: Instructions for the first 24 hours after having your tooth pulled.

-Once your tooth extraction has been completed, your dentist will provide you with aftercare instructions.
-You'll need two sets of directions.
+Once your tooth extraction has been completed, your dentist should provide you with two sets of aftercare instructions.

-- One will cover things to do (and not to do) during the first 24 hours after your extraction.
+- One will cover things to do (and not to do) during the first 24 hours after having your tooth pulled.
 (The subject of this page.)

-- The other will be aftercare instructions for the days that follow.
+- The other will be recovery instructions for the days that follow.
 (Use the link for more information about this topic.)

 Related page: Extraction Healing timeline.)

-They will also need to list post-extraction do's-and-don'ts for issues such as: 1) Smoking.
+They also address post-extraction do's-and-don'ts for issues such as: 1) Smoking.
 2) What types of physical activities are appropriate.
 3) Eating and drinking.
-4) Cleaning your teeth.
-5) If indicated, the use of antibiotics.
+4) Issues with numbness.
+5) Cleaning your teeth.
+6) If indicated, the use of antibiotics.

 Remember, the care you take (or don't take) during this first 24 hour period will set the stage for the healing process to come.